refinery29/api-standards/README.md

 ## Mock Responses

 It is suggested that each resource accept a 'mock' parameter on the testing server.
-Passing `mock=true` should return a mock data response (bypassing the backend).
+Passing `?mock=true` should return a mock data response (bypassing the data store and business logic).

 Implementing this feature early in development ensures that the API will exhibit consistent behavior, supporting a test driven development methodology.